-- A. Investiture Controversy
+- A. Investiture Contest between Henry IV & Gregory VII

-- B. Pope Gregory VII
+- B. Pope Gregory VII & his Papal Theory

 - C. Pope Innocent III

 - D. Crusades: Causes and Effects

-The major emphasis will be on theory aspect.
-Hence formal lectures will be given priority.
+With the help of formal lectures, discussions and video films, the rather unfamiliar aspects of the age will be discussed.
 Guest lecture, too, may be arranged depending upon the requirement of the course module.
 Projects, assignments, discussions and tutorial classes will form part of the class room teaching of the course.
-The 30 percent of this paper will be taught online and rest of it will be offline.